FormatArc CSV to JSON conversion resultFormatArc CSV to JSON conversion result

 • Newlines inside quoted fields are valid (and frequently cause problems with naive parsers)

-• There is no standard for encoding — you might get UTF-8, Latin-1, or Shift-JIS depending on the source
+• There is no standard for encoding — you might get UTF-8, Latin-1, Shift-JIS, or UTF-8 with BOM depending on the source (Excel on Windows emits UTF-8 BOM by default)

-For more background on the format, see What is CSV.
+For more background on the format and its history, see What is CSV.

 Why convert CSV to JSON?